simpar1471/openFDA/README.md

 working with the response object and parsing the underlying JSON yourself permits more powerful interactions with the API.

-There is also [FDAopenR](https://github.com/ck2136/FDAopenR/), which I couldn’t quite wrap my head around.
-The package appears to be in working order, though!
+There is also [FDAopenR](https://github.com/ck2136/FDAopenR/), which is all object-oriented.
+I couldn’t quite wrap my head around it, but it all appears to be in working order!